FederatedAI/KubeFATE/CONTRIBUTING.md

 ### Automated Testing
 Once your pull request has been opened, KubeFATE will run two CI pipelines against it.
 1. In the Github action, your source code will be checked via golint, go vet and go race that makes sure the code is readable, safe and correct.
 Also all of unit tests will be triggered via go test against the pull request.
-What you need to pay attention to is the travis result and the coverage report.
-	* If any failure in travis, you need to figure out whether it is introduced by your commits.
+	* If any failure in `github action checks`, you need to figure out whether it is introduced by your commits.
 	* If the coverage dramatic decline, you need to commit unit test to coverage your code.
 2. In the Jenkins CI, the E2E test will be triggered.
 The pipeline is about to build and install a FATE cluster and run the federated learning workload.